-Financial aid is money to help you pay for college.
+Financial aid is money to help you pay for college or career training.
 It comes in the form of grants, scholarships, loans, work-study programs, or a combination.
 The aid comes from the federal and state governments, colleges and universities, banks, and private organizations.

-Applying for financial aid is a separate process from applying for admission to a college.
+Applying for financial aid is a separate process from applying for admission to a college or career training program.
 You must do both.
 For all government aid, and much private and institutional aid, you apply using the Free Application for Federal Student Aid, or FAFSA (see coming pages in this section for more details).